fourside/mock-server/README.md

 # mock-server

+- a mock HTTP server for development that maps a request path to a local file.
+- routing rule can contain request query string.

 ## usage

 1. edit `routes.json` which maps a request path and its query to a file of response body.